GnosGnas/EE2703-APL/README.md

 Assignment-4 : To compute the coefficients of the Fourier Series of exp(x) and cos(cos(x)) using Reimann integration and Least Squares approach and comparing their values and plots

+Assignment-5 : To find the flow of currents in a resistor by solving Laplace Equation numerically